Spacecraft call signs: United States

 The six Space Shuttle orbiters were given individual names (they also had letter-and-number callsigns) by NASA, which were used as the call signs: Enterprise (OV-101, which was not fitted for spaceflight), Columbia (OV-102), Challenger (OV-099), Discovery (OV-103), Atlantis (OV-104), and Endeavour (OV-105).
-Of these, Columbia, Challenger, and Endeavour had previously served as call-signs of Apollo spacecraft.
+Of these, Columbia, Challenger, and Endeavour had served as call-signs of Apollo spacecraft.

 SpaceX Crew Dragon capsules use two calls signs.
 Dragon is used as a generic call sign, particularly if the capsule has not been named.
 The name of the spacecraft is also used as a call sign.
 The name and call sign of each Crew Dragon, as given by the crew of the spacecraft's initial mission, is:

 Endeavour, which was named for the space shuttle Endeavour, had previously served as call signs for both an Apollo spacecraft and the spacecraft's namesake shuttle.
 The name Freedom honors Freedom 7, the space capsule used by Alan Shepard's Mercury Redstone 3, the first United States human spaceflight mission.

 The call sign SpaceX is used by the Crew Operations and Resources Engineer (CORE) (the SpaceX equivalent of the CAPCOM in Houston) at SpaceX Mission Control (MCC-X) in Hawthorne, California.

+Boeing Starliner capsules use the generic call sign Starliner.
+The only named Starliner capsule, Starliner Spacecraft 3, was named Calypso by Boeing Crewed Flight Test pilot Sunita Williams and can use that name as an alternate call sign.
+As Boeing Mission Control (MCC-CST) is located at the Johnson Space Center, the standard JSC call sign Houston is used.